-In Term Two, Year 8 students will be required to select their elective subjects through the online process outlined below.
+In Term Two, Year 9 students will be required to select their elective subjects through the online process outlined below.

 - I. Each student will receive an email with the information required for entering their subject preferences online.
-It is very important that this is done by Friday 12 June 4.00pm - For your records, please print a receipt of your subject selections.
+It is very important that this is done by Thursday 17 June 4.00pm - For your records, please print a receipt of your subject selections.
 This is for your reference only there is no need to submit this receipt to the school as we have an electronic copy of your preferences.

-If there are any difficulties with the online process please contact Kristie Govender on 3862 0771.
+If there are any difficulties with the online process, please contact the EA to the Deputy Principal on 3862 0771.